-Although you could spend days and days touring Barcelona and visiting its monuments and iconic buildings, you would be missing out on part of what makes Catalonia a place full of beauty.
+Although you could spend days and days touring Barcelona and visiting its monuments and iconic buildings, you would be missing part of what makes Catalonia a place full of beauty.
 A visit to the Costa Brava will enrich your trip even more.

 1. Excursions near Barcelona

 - Costa Brava day trip from Barcelona - From $ 66.

 - Hiking and wine tour in the Penedés region from Barcelona - From $ 102.

 - Excursion to the Pyrenees from Barcelona - From $ 116.

 - Excursion to Tarragona and Sitges from Barcelona - From $ 101

 2. Day trip to the Costa Brava from Barcelona

 The towns of the Costa Brava are undoubtedly some of the most beautiful places on the Iberian Peninsula.
 Even Dalí himself said that Cadaqués was the most beautiful village in the world, and although perhaps he was being somewhat impartial, the truth is that its beauty is undeniable.